feint1980/GC3_vscode/README.md

 cmake -G "MinGW Makefiles" ..
 mingw32-make.exe -j 4
 ```
+## Accounts(for test):
+>id:huyen12
+>pw:12345678
+for register keys:
+-32X6K7VHLVZW
+-ELOGAKEOEEOJ
+-O78O47VUJXAK
+-A68692YDCT3K
+or you can check the data dump located in "TB_Server\data\dumpvs.sql"
 ## Note
 For the Editor and Game that you want to see but don't have time to build :